 Key tasks and responsibilities: In general, the Remuneration Committee

-- Evaluates regularly the Group’s remuneration system and the Remuneration Rules and, if appropriate, proposes respective amendments to the Board which is responsible for the design, implementation and monitoring of the Group’s remuneration architecture.
+- evaluates regularly the Group’s remuneration system and the remuneration rules and, if appropriate, proposes amendments to the Board which is responsible for the design, implementation and monitoring of the Group’s remuneration architecture.

-Further details of the Group’s remuneration governance and the Remuneration Rules are given in the Remuneration report on pages 56 to 81;
+Further details of the Group’s remuneration governance and the remuneration rules are set out in the Remuneration report on pages 70 to 99;

-- Reviews performance relating to the senior management’s short-term and long-term incentive plans.
-In addition, in order to help align remuneration with the Group’s risk-taking capacity, Group Risk Management consults with the other governance, control and assurance functions to provide a review of risk factors for consideration when overall performance for annual incentives is assessed and the Chief Risk Officer is available to discuss these findings with the Remuneration Committee and the Board.
+- reviews performance relating to the senior management’s short-term and long-term incentive plans.
+In addition, in order to help align remuneration with the Group’s risk-taking capacity, Group Risk Management consults with other governance, control and assurance functions to provide a review of risk factors for consideration when overall performance for annual incentives is assessed.
+The Chief Risk Officer is available to discuss these findings with the Remuneration Committee and the Board.